Peter Voulkos: Description

 While his early work was fired in electric and gas kilns, later in his career he primarily fired in the anagama kiln of Peter Callas, who had helped to introduce Japanese wood-firing aesthetics in the United States.
 Peter Voulkos is also among those who raised ceramics to the non-utilitarian, aesthetic sphere.
 While setting up the ceramics department at UC Berkeley, his students were authorized to make a teapot, "only if it didn't work".
 Voulkos started this new trend while in Los Angeles in the 1950s, saying, "there was a certain energy around L.A. at the time".
 He is most commonly identified as an Abstract Expressionist ceramist.

 Voulkos's sculptures are known for their visual weight, their freely-formed construction, and their aggressive and energetic decoration.
 During shaping, he would vigorously tear, pound, and gouge their surfaces.
 At some points in his career, he cast sculptures in bronze; and in early periods his ceramic works were glazed or painted and/or finished with painted brushstrokes.

 Peter Voulkos is also memorable for the live ceramics-sculpting sessions he would lead in front of his students, demonstrating his intense and even unforgiving manner of working with the material, while simultaneously showcasing his refined mastery of the nuances of the craft.
 His creativity quest sometimes led to the use of commercial dough-mixing machines to mix the clay, and the development of a prototype for an electric potter's wheel.

 In 1979 he was introduced to the use of wood firing in anagama kilns by Peter Callas, who became a close collaborator of his for the next 23 years.
-Most of Voulkos's later work was wood-fired in Callas's anagama, which was located at first in Piermont, New York.